zfine87/spatter/README.md

 # Building Spatter yourself is super easy!

-0. Have PHP 5.6 installed (it might work on PHP 7 but thats not a guarentee!) and also have Composer
+0. Have PHP 5.6 installed (it might work on PHP 7 but thats not a guarantee!) and also have Composer

 1. Clone this repository
 2. Create a MySQL schema named spatter and update the necessary db config fields in bootstrap.php and app/Application.php with your user information